isomerpages/govtech-gobusiness-main/pages/ipgrow/pintas-iphouse-pte-ltd.md

 ## Pintas-IPhouse Pte Ltd

 PINTAS is a multi-disciplinary intellectual property boutique firm that provides customized solutions relating to patents, trademarks, industrial design, copyrights, trade secrets and other forms of intellectual property assets.
 We have the vision and capabilities to help our clients to achieve business success through intellectual property rights.
-The essence of this vision is fully manifested in the company motto: “Today’s Asset, Tomorrow’s Value”.
+The essence of this vision is fully manifested in the company motto: "Today's Asset, Tomorrow's Value".
 From concept to market, and every stage along the way, we protect, enforce, capitalize, and find ways to expand your intellectual property assets.
 We turn your ideas into valuable business assets.

 <b>Year established in Singapore:</b> 2001